 Phone:: (907) 465-3347

-The STAR coordinator will help you identify and prioritize your family and child’s needs and assist you in obtaining supports.
+The DDRC Navigator will help you identify and prioritize your family and child’s needs and assist you in obtaining supports.
 This program provides short-term assistance for your family.
-The STAR Coordinator will help fill out paperwork to help become eligible for other funds and help find other financial resources for you and your family.
-You can schedule time with a Stone Soup Group STAR Coordinator for more information.
+The DDRC Navigator will help fill out paperwork to help become eligible for other funds and help find other financial resources for you and your family.
+You can submit an intake to setup an appointment to meet with a Stone Soup Group DDRC Navigator for more information.

 For contact numbers in your community call: Division of Senior & Disabilities Services

 (DSDS): Anchorage 269-3600 or Toll free 1-800- 478-9996

 Medicaid Waivers use federal and state funds to pay for health care and family supports for people with certain health and/or developmental conditions.
 Waivers give states the option to design individual health care systems beyond those usually available through Medicaid.
 For more information, talk to your Case Manager, Care Coordinator or STAR Coordinator about eligibility requirements or call the Division of Senior & Disabilities Services (DSDS).

 Toll free 1-800-770-3930 or TDD 269-3624

 No matter where you live in Alaska, Alaska 2-1-1 is your one-stop resource for connecting with a wide variety of vital resources in your community including emergency food and shelter, disability services, counseling, senior services, healthcare, child care, drug and alcohol programs, legal assistance, transportation needs, educational opportunities, and much more.
 Dial 2-1-1 or Toll free 1-800-478-2221

 Supplemental Security Income (SSI)

 This federal program provides monthly income checks to children and adults who qualify under the Social Security Administration’s definition of disability and family income limits.
 A Parent navigator may be able to help you fill out this application.
 It is also available online.